DataDog/documentation/content/en/tracing/trace_collection/_index.md

 For Kubernetes, hosts, and containers, you can inject the tracing library locally at the Agent without modifying your application code.
 For more information and instructions, read [Injecting Libraries Locally][4].

-On Kubernetes, you can inject the library into applications written in Java, Python, Node.js, .NET, and Ruby.
+- For Kubernetes, you can inject the library into applications written in Java, Python, Node.js, .NET, and Ruby.

-**Beta**: For Linux hosts and containers, you can inject the library into applications written in Java, Python, Node.js, and .NET.
+- **Beta**: For Linux hosts and containers, you can inject the library into applications written in Java, Python, Node.js, and .NET.

 ### Option 3 - Inject the library remotely from the Datadog UI